UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 In the folder `lab0`, you will find a short Verilog file `lab0.sv`.
 Edit this file, uncomment the code describing the active-low synchronous reset.
 Simulate the design in ModelSim -- did you find any errors?
 If so, correct them.
+Be careful not to modify the module name or any of the I/O signal names, or add/remove any I/O signals.

-Finally, push your modified file back to GitHub before the lab deadline.
+Finally, push your modified `lab0.sv` file back to GitHub before the lab deadline.
+You do not need to push any other files.

 At some point after the deadline, the TA will run the autograder and verify whether you modified the file correctly.
-When complete, the TA will push the autograder report back into your GitHub repository.
+When complete, the TA will push the autograder report back into your GitHub repository, and you can see what it looks like.

 ## Conclusion